Last updated: November 23, 2025

 Common lookback periods of ROC

-The lookback period (n) you select for the Rate of Change (ROC) indicator should directly align with your trading strategy and goals.
+The lookback period (n) traders select for the Rate of Change (ROC) indicator should directly align with their trading strategy and goals.

 • Short periods (7-14 days): Highly responsive, suitable for short-term trading.